Jean28518/libre-workspace/docs/setup/installation.rst

    If you want to create a RAID, you can do so by selecting "Manual" and following the instructions.
 As a mount point for the RAID system '/data' is recommended.
    (At the moment the RAID system is not automatically used by the libre workspace.
 This is planned for the future.)

 5. After the installation is complete, the system will reboot.
 Discover the IP address of the system and open it in your browser.
+Otherwise you can just follow the instructions of the server display.

 .. note::